 Philip came from a family of artists and activists.
-Though he didn't know any architects growing up, he decided to study architecture.
+Though he didn't know didn't know any architects growing up, he decided to study architecture.
 He focused on designing schools, libraries, and museums-including the incredible Smithsonian National Museum of African American History and Culture, where he was able to able to share his heritage with the whole country!